Yulimar Rojas: Early life

-Yulimar Rojas Rodríguez was born in Caracas and raised in a ranchito (shack, lit. 'little ranch') in the Altavista area of Pozuelos, Anzoátegui; her family had moved there so that her stepfather could find work in the oil industry.
+Yulimar Rojas Rodríguez was born in Caracas on 21 October 1995 and raised in a ranchito (shack, lit. 'little ranch') in the Altavista area of Pozuelos, Anzoátegui; her family had moved there so that her stepfather could find work in the oil industry.
 She is one of six siblings, and has said that growing up in a large, poor family gave her drive to overcome adversities, which helped her career.
 Their ranchito has since been destroyed in bad weather; the family was given better housing in 2014 following Rojas's success.
 In 2021, Rojas told RTVE that she had grown up only seeking to have some dignity in life, but, after she began competing, she had promised her mother, Yulecsy Rodríguez, that one day she would buy her a small house with walls, and strove to be able to make good on that promise.
 Her early coaches reflected that, despite being talented and persevering, Rojas could not have become a successful athlete if she had not left the country in 2015, as she would not have had access to food and medical treatment to stay healthy.

 Inspired by the Venezuelan delegation at the 2008 Summer Olympics, Rojas, a tall child, wanted to become a volleyball player, but there was no nearby team.
 She also played basketball, but similarly could not find coaches.
 Rojas was accepted to a specialist sports school and her stepfather, former boxer Pedro Zapata, told her to try athletics rather than volleyball.
 She was also encouraged to try athletics under coach Jesús "Tuqueque" Velásquez at the Simón Bolívar Sports Complex in Puerto la Cruz.
 Velásquez told AFP that, though the stadium was financed by the government at the time, Rojas and other young athletes had to help dig the sandpit where they could practice jumps, under a jujube tree.
 The Simón Bolívar Sports Complex is part of the facilities of the José Antonio Anzoátegui Stadium; two of Rojas's sisters, Yerilda and Yorgelys Zapata, are also athletes, and train in throwing events at this stadium.

 Rojas's first athletic event was shot put, and while she won her first competition she chose to explore other sports.
 Aged 15 she entered her first high jump competition.
 She has cited triple jumper Asnoldo Devonish, Venezuela's only athletics Olympic medalist prior to Rojas herself, as an inspiration in her development.